 1. TV is not the babysitter it was once thought to be

 Sky Media and iGen challenged the long-held assumption that TV acts as a babysitter for pre-schoolers, keeping them occupied whilst their parents pursue other tasks.
-In fact, their research found that the majority of pre-schoolers’ TV viewing is with mum, an insight which has significant implications for advertisers, influencing not only the timing but crucially the positioning and targeting of their campaigns.
-Particularly interesting is the insight that mums are most likely to respond to ad content that engages their children and makes them lean forwards.
+In fact, their research found that the majority of pre-schoolers’ TV viewing is with mum.
+This insight has significant implications for advertisers, influencing the timing but also crucially the positioning and targeting of their campaigns.
+Particularly interesting is that mums are most likely to respond to ads that engages their children, making them lean forwards.
 This could have profound implications for the ways in which creative agencies seek to create content that engages mums via their kids in the future.

 2. Social media helps teenagers reinforce their identity in new ways we hadn’t quite understood before

 Ofcom and ESRO highlighted the important role that social media plays in identity formation.
-Their research showed that teens use social media as a tool to help them maintain and reinforce their offline identity and relationships, harnessing not only photos, but also the profile and tagging functionalities of the social media platforms they use to do so.
+Their research showed that teens use social media to help them maintain and reinforce their offline identity and relationships.
+They harness photos, as well as the profile and tagging functionalities of the social media platforms they use, to do so.
 Whilst fascinating, this behaviour has worrying implications: children are coming under ever increasing pressure to conform to their peers.
-The safety of kids online has long been a topic of discussion at events such as these, and will no doubt continue to be so.
+The safety of kids online has long been a topic of discussion, and will no doubt continue to be so.

 3. Did you know that kids have 30,000 taste buds, while adults have a measly 10,000?